shaypal5/ssdts_matching/README.rst

 Matches two timestamps series by partioning them by verticals (pairs of timestamps from both series with identical values) and matching each partition using the hybrid approach.

-Runs in O(M*N), where M=len(timestamps1) and N=len(timestamps2).
+Runs in O(M*N), where ``M=len(timestamps1)`` and ``N=len(timestamps2)``.
 Does not guarentee an optimal solution error-wise, where the error is the sum of differences between matched pairs.

 delta_partitioned_timestamp_match
 ---------------------------------

-ttempts to match the two given series of timestamps by partioning the first series into 2*delta-separated buckets, and applying the given matching function to each (any of the above functions can be used), combining the sub-solution into a matching.
+ttempts to match the two given series of timestamps by partioning the first series into ``2 * delta``-separated buckets, and applying the given matching function to each (any of the above functions can be used), combining the sub-solution into a matching.

 If the provided matching function yields optimal matchings, than so is the matching provided by this function.
 The algorithm is not guarenteed to be symmetric; giving the same two series in the opposite order may yield a different matching.